blvdek/nc_tg_bot/README.md

 To use the Nextcloud Telegram bot with Nextcloud, you can create a Docker Compose file that runs on the same Docker network as Nextcloud.
 This allows the bot to communicate with Nextcloud internally.

-To do this, you need to set the NC__PROTOCOL and NC__HOST environment variables in your Docker Compose file.
-These variables are used for internal communication between the bot and Nextcloud.
+To do this, you need to set the NC__PROTOCOL, NC__HOST and NC__PORT environment variables in your Docker Compose file or .env.
+These variables are used for internal communication between bot and Nextcloud.

-If the internal and external host and port are different, you can set the NC__EXT_HOST and NC__EXT_PORT variables.
+If the internal and external host are different, you can set the NC__OVERWRITE__PROTOCOL, NC__OVERWRITE__HOST and NC__OVERWRITE__PORT variables.
 These variables are used for the external access link that the bot will send.

-If your NC__PROTOCOL and NC__HOST are already accessible from outside, you don't need to specify NC__EXT_HOST and NC__EXT_PORT.
-In this case, the bot will use NC__PROTOCOL and NC__HOST as the external access points.
+If your NC__PROTOCOL, NC__HOST and NC__PORT are already accessible from outside, you don't need to specify NC__OVERWRITE__PROTOCOL, NC__OVERWRITE__HOST and NC__OVERWRITE__PORT.
+In this case, the bot will use NC__PROTOCOL, NC__HOST and NC__PORT as the external access points.

+> 💡For example, you set the parameters of the docker internal network for NC__HOST and other default variables, then links of the following type will be created: http://nextcloud:80/...
+The user will not be able to open such links in browser, but if you specify OVERWRITE, the host will be replaced with OVERWRITE and the links will look like, for example: https://exmaple.com:80/... and the user will already be able to open such links in his browser.

 Here's an example of how you can configure this in your Docker Compose file: